R.J. Horner Mahogany Crystal Coming to Auction on March 24, 2018, is a R.J. Horner maho...

 After opening a few other factories, Horner’s final move was a new retail store located at 20 West 36th Street in the year 1912.
 R.J.
 Horner and George Flint combined their businesses in the year 1915, and Robert J. Horner Jr. became the secretary, but by the next year, both Horners and Flint were not officers of the company.

-R.J.
-Horner Figural Carved Oak Hall Bench.
-Large pierced carved crest with center medallion flanked by winged maidens & winged griffins surrounded by ornate filigree; overhanging cornice top with beveled mirror and large figural rattail maidens on either side.
-The base has figural winged griffin supports under the arms with lift top seat, carved front and back panel with oval medallion with putti, figural griffins and swirling filigree.
-In excellent condition with a nice clean enhanced original finish, no breaks, repairs or losses.
-105 in. high x 65 in. wide x 22 in. deep.
+This R.J.
+Horner figural carved oak hall bench has a large pierced carved crest with a center medallion that is flanked by winged maidens and winged griffins surrounded by ornate filigree.
+Overhanging is a cornice top with beveled mirror and large figural rattail maidens on either side.
+The base has figural winged griffin supports under the arms with lift top seat, carved front and back panel with an oval medallion with putti, figural griffins, and swirling filigree.
+The hall bench is in excellent condition with a nice clean enhanced original finish, no breaks, repairs or losses.